eudoxia0/corvus/docs/specification.md

 necessarily known at compile time), it allocates enough memory for *n* elements of the array's type plus two machine word.
 The first word is used to store length information, the next one stores the array's capacity.
-The `new` form returns a pointer to the beginning of the array, but other forms (Like `resize` or `size`) can access this hidden metadata or manipulate it.
+The `new` form returns a pointer to the beginning of the array, but other forms (Like `realloc` or `size`) can access this hidden metadata or manipulate it.

 Because of the design, arrays are compatible with C arrays and can be passed to